-It's a new year, and I hope you had a great holiday season and rang it in with a bang.
-Now it's time to buckle down and get back to work.
-This month's challenge is designed to get you out shooting, thinking a bit differently, and even get a little exercise!
+It’s a new year, and I hope you had a great holiday season and rang it in with a bang.
+Now it’s time to buckle down and get back to work.
+Our January photography challenge is designed to get you out shooting, thinking a bit differently, and even get a little exercise!
 Anyone can do it, no matter where you live, what camera you use, or your photography experience and skill level.

 Ready?
 Let’s get to it.